 Enterprise-level organizations deal with multiple services and products, with information flowing between departments or even geographical locations.
 You need to make sure that your personnel get the information they need to conduct business, as simply as possible, while locking out hackers and other malicious actors.

-Before embarking on any new data protection approach, you need to first make a thorough audit of your security systems to find vulnerabilities before adopting a clean sheet approach to your database access, workstations, and more.
-Note that modern encryption is effective, so ensure that all your data is encrypted soonest possible in the cycle.
+Before embarking on any new data protection approach, you need to first make a thorough audit of your security systems to find vulnerabilities before adopting a clean sheet approach to your database access, workstations and more.
+Note that modern encryption is effective, so ensure that all your data is encrypted at the soonest possible point in the cycle.

 Protection against viruses and malware that can cripple major operating systems must be an essential part of your strategy.
 A solid defense against viruses and malware is normally a by-product of your security strategy but it should not be the sole focus of your work.
 When you get your systems right from the start, these high-profile super-villains will not take hold of your systems in the first place.